 (ii) The value of the liabilities also varies with the discount rate which is in part driven by expected returns of the asset classes in the Fund and by the risk tolerance of the Plan’s governors; and

-(iii) Fixed income instruments, such as long duration bonds and real return bonds, that help to hedge the economic risks, may not be available in the Canadian market in the form and quantities required (although use of derivative instruments such as swaps may be of help) and they do not hedge longevity or salary escalation risks.
+(iii) Fixed income instruments, such as long duration bonds and real return bonds, that help to hedge the economic risks, but not longevity or salary escalation risks, and may not be available in the Canadian market in the form and quantities required (although use of derivative instruments such as swaps may be of help).

 Closer matching of assets to the liabilities may be achievable, but it may cause contribution rates to go above an affordable level.